 - Roman Chamomile oil is another fabulous baby-safe oil you may like to use with your little one.
 It’s known for having relaxing and calming properties for soothing grumpiness, helping with insomnia and promoting sleep.

 - Sweet Orange oil, also known as a happy, uplifting scent, may help with reducing nervous tension, sadness and it is said to support the normal functioning of a healthy immune system.
 This oil is safe to use from six months of age.

 There are some simple rules when it comes to using the above essential oils with your baby.

-Second, always use a carrier oil when using essential oils and dilute the oils down.
+Second, always use a carrier oil when using essential oils – this dilutes the essentials oils enough to be safe to use on human skin.
 Never use any essential oils directly on baby’s skin.
 Good carrier oils include olive oil, coconut oil or grapeseed oil.
-For infants, this means using 1-2 drops of oil per two tablespoons of carrier oils.
-Using a carrier oil allows the oils to be distributed evenly and stop them from evaporating too fast.
+For infants, this means using just 1-2 drops of oil per two tablespoons of carrier oil.
+Using a carrier oil also allows the oils to be distributed evenly and stop them from evaporating too fast.

 How to use aromatherapy